ceeewatt/.dotfiles/README.md

 Note: the tool `xeyes` can be used to tell when a window is using native Wayland or XWayland.
 When you hover your mouse over a window that uses XWayland, the eyes will move.
 Otherwise, the eyes don't move when hovering your mouse over a Wayland window.

+Note: I tried using the [swayimg](https://github.com/artemsen/swayimg) viewer but the version that comes packaged with Debian 12 is woefully out of date.
+The project github says that this tool has a "gallery" mode for viewing image thumbnails (which I want), but this feature didn't appear to be present in the version that comes packaged with my distro.
+So, I didn't bother building it from source and resorted to installing sxiv instead.

 ### Auto-mounting of Removable Drives

 Presently, I don't have a tool installed for automatically mounting removeable drives.
 It's relatively painless so do so manually, though, using the `udisksctl` utility.
 The traditional method of mounting a removeable drive involves the following steps:

 1. Plug in device.
 2. Find the block device using `fdisk -l` or `lsblk`.
-Let's say the disk is named sdb and has a partition we want to mount named sdb1.
+Let's use an example where the disk is named `sdb` and has a partition we want to mount named `sdb1`.
 3. Use the `mount` command to mount the partition to a specified location on the filesystem.
 Typically, we want removeable drives to be mounted under `/media/<user>/<device name>`.
 If this directory does not exist, we must first make it before mounting.
 4. When finished with the device, use the `umount` command to unmount it.
 Now the device can be unplugged.

-With the `udisksctl`, we don't have to manually create (and remove) a directory from `/media/<user>/`.
-To mount a device (e.g.: /dev/sdb1), we invoke `udisksctl mount -b /dev/sdb1', and the utility will automatically mount the device somewhere in `/media/<user>/`.
-Likewise, to unmount a device, we invoke `udisksctl unmount -b /dev/sdb1', and the device will be unmounted and the mount point directory will be removed.
+With the `udisksctl` command, we don't have to manually create (and remove) a directory from `/media/<user>/`.
+To mount a device (e.g.: `/dev/sdb1`), we invoke `udisksctl mount -b /dev/sdb1`, and the utility will automatically mount the device somewhere in `/media/<user>/`.
+Likewise, to unmount a device, we invoke `udisksctl unmount -b /dev/sdb1`, and the device will be unmounted and the mount point directory will be removed.

 ### Screenshot